Daily Discipline #122

 Who did they feel that Jesus must be?

 Notice that they were partly wrong and partly right.
-Jesus was not just a prophet.
-He was a great deal more.
+Jesus was not just a prophet, but a great deal more.
 He was the Son of God.
 But they were exactly right in determining that "God had come to help his people."
 All through the centuries when people saw miracles they may not have concluded everything correctly but they could see that God had come to help.
 That is often the first step for a man or woman to see Christ as God's Son and Lord of their own life.

 John 10: 25, 37-38 / John 14:11

-In the next responses we'll see both good and bad reactions over the same incident.
+Good and bad reactions over the same incident.

 Day 17- When Jesus fed thousands from the loaves and fishes, how did the people respond?